 Taxation is a fundamental law in Indonesia.
 This fact is specified in the 1945 Indonesian Constitution, which states that it is a compulsory levy on citizens as well as residents and foreigners who have resided in Indonesia for a cumulative total of 183 days within a tax year.

-Tax Registration and Annual Tax Filing in Indonesia
+Tax Registration in Indonesia

 During registration with the Directorate General of Tax, individuals are given an identity number known as Nomor Pokok Wajib Pajak (NPWP).
 In Indonesia, a family is a single unit for the purpose of taxation.
 Hence, the entire family is given only one NPWP under the family head’s name.

 Tax Registration Authorities in Indonesia

 The Directorate General of Taxes, also known as Direktorat Jenderal Pajak (DJP), is a government agency under the Indonesian Ministry of Finance.
-It is saddled with the responsibilities of policies regarding taxation as well as the standardizing of technical matters regarding taxation.
+It is saddled with the responsibilities of policies regarding taxation as well as the standardising of technical matters regarding taxation.

 The taxpayer is then expected to submit all documents regarding the request within a month from the date of the request; otherwise, the documents not provided will not be taken into consideration during tax objections.

 This process begins with an on–site visitation.
 After this, the information required is to be submitted in documents.
 The tax auditor will also pose some questions to the taxpayer and additional documents will be included based on the response provided.

 This appeal must be submitted not more than three months after receiving the decision of the DGT.
 Before submitting the letter, the taxpayer must have paid at least 50% of the tax which the taxpayer was expected to pay earlier.
 The Tax Court decides on the appeal within 12 months of the lodging of the appeal.
 If the appeal is rejected, the taxpayer then pays an additional penalty to the Directorate.

 Finally, the decision of the Tax Court may then be challenged by the taxpayer or the Directorate General of Taxes at the Supreme Court by filing a request for a judicial review.
 The request from either party must be filed to the Supreme Court not more than three months after the verdict of the Tax Court was passed.
 The Supreme Court is then expected to conduct proper investigations and scrutiny before the final verdict is passed.
 The final verdict holds.